lostatc/acid-store/CONTRIBUTING.md

 When building the documentation normally, markers which identify which features are required to use various parts of the library will be missing.
-That is because this is an [unstable feature](https://github.com/rust-lang/rust/issues/43781) of rustdoc.
+That is because this is an [unstable feature](https://github.com/rust-lang/rust/issues/43781) of rustdoc that happens to be enabled in docs.rs.
 To build the documentation correctly, run the following command:

 ```
 RUSTDOCFLAGS='--cfg docsrs' cargo +nightly doc --all-features